 Hours/Week: 1

-Dress: White camisole leotard, matching skirt, pink or flesh colored tights, pink ballet shoes, hair in bun
+Dress: White camisole leotard, matching skirt, pink or flesh-colored, convertible tights, pink, canvas ballet shoes, hair in bun

 Description: Ballet basics and beginner barre